deeptools/deepTools/docs/content/example_api_tutorial.rst

     bam2 = pysam.AlignmentFile(bam_file2)

-Now, `bam1.mapped` and `bam2.mapped` contain the total number of mapped reads in each of the bam files respectively.
+Now, `bam1.mapped` and `bam2.mapped` contain the total number of mapped reads in each of the bam files, respectively.

 Finally, we can compute the FRiP score: